great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/install_python.md

    python --version
    ```

-   You should receive a response similar to:
+   You should receive a response similar to the following:

    ```shell title="Terminal output"
    Python 3.8.6